Gleejr/Configure-ad/README.md

 </p>

 <p>
-33. Right click on the user that was created in the previous step and select properties.
-Go to "member of" and click add.
+33. Enter "Jane Doe" for the name and "jane_admin" for the user login.
+Set the password as "Password1234" and only check "Password never expires."
+Click "Next" and then "Finish."
 </p>

 <p>